 Absolutely not.
-In fact, it is a really bad idea to coat the pacifier with candy.
 Just think about it: You are giving your little one something covered in sugar and allowing them to suck on it for a long duration of time.
-This can lead to tooth decay which is something you certainly don't want.
+This can lead to tooth decay.
+Tooth decay is something parents and babies certainly don't want or need.
 So, avoid coating it with anything and never force your child to use it when they don't want to.

-According to both AADP and ADA, the use of pacifier must be actively discouraged in children as soon as they reach the age of 4 years.
+According to both AADP and ADA, the use of pacifier must be actively discouraged, either gradually or cold turkey, in children as soon as they reach the age of 4 years, if not sooner.

 How often should you replace a pacifier?

 While there is no fixed answer to this question, it is generally advised to check the pacifier before giving it to your baby every time.
 It must be thrown away as soon as you detect the first signs of weakness or damage.
 As a rule of thumb, most experts advise changing the pacifier every two months in order to maintain good hygiene.

 American family physician: Risks and benefits of pacifiers.
 Consulted 5 March 2020.